-As an important step to the integration of RPAS within controlled airspace operations, we have produced the Management of Remotely Piloted Aircraft Systems in ATM operations – Operational concept document which details our approach to the management of unmanned operations and forms the basis of current and future developments by which we intend to foster growth in the RPAS sector.
+As an important step to the integration of RPAS within controlled airspace operations, we have produced Management of Remotely Piloted Aircraft Systems in ATM Operations – Operational Concept document that details our approach to the management of unmanned operations and forms the basis of current and future developments by which we intend to foster growth in the RPAS sector.

 We are committed to an inclusive approach to the safe integration of RPAS operations and recognise the opportunities and challenges that the RPAS sector generates.
 Airservices is developing the Low Level Airspace Program that will seek to deliver more efficient and suited services to low level airspace users in the near future.
 A part of this program is to work with the regulator to enable automated RPAS approvals for operations that fall within certain parameters.

 Operation in controlled airspace

-Where CASR Part 101 (101.080) requires permission from air trafﬁc control these applications will be assessed by Airservices and if approved, permission is granted to the RPAS operator via CASA.
-All applications for operations within 3NM of a controlled aerodrome or above 400FT within controlled airspace must be forwarded to the CASA RPAS Office in the first instance.
+All applications for operations within the ‘no fly zones’ of a controlled aerodrome or above 400FT within controlled airspace must be forwarded to the CASA RPAS Office in the first instance.
 Visit ‘Flying drones/remotely piloted aircraft in Australia’ (www.casa.gov.au) for more information.

-Airservices may approve commercial operations for UAS operations within 3NM (5.5KM) of the movement area of a controlled aerodrome.
-Some applications are unable to be approved due to the nature of the operation and/or proximity to the aerodrome.
-Where approved, the RPAS operation may be subject to restrictions of, but not limited to, geographic lateral limits, vertical (altitude) limits, a specific time block and specific communication requirements.
+Due to the nature of the operation and/or proximity to the aerodrome, some applications may be rejected or only approved subject to restrictions of, but not limited to, geographic lateral limits, vertical (altitude) limits, a specific time block and specific communication requirements.